ASC Healthcare

 Subsequently Mayfield Court, which was used by NHS trusts when there were no available NHS beds, was also inspected by the Care Quality Commission.
 It was rated ‘inadequate’ overall and placed into special measures.
 There were complaints about the state of the premises.
-The service’s quality audits had failed to fully identify risks, including a ligature point and the external perimeter fence being easily climbable.
-There had been 10 incidents of people leaving the service without authorisation since May 2019.
+Quality audits carried out by the service had failed to fully identify risks, including a ligature point and the external perimeter fence being easily scalable.
+Ten incidents of people leaving the service without authorisation had been recorded since May 2019.